New plus-size murals addressing justice and equality dot Downtown environs before the Super Bowl and beyond.

 “Each artist brings a history of addressing social justice issues in their work,” says Appleton.
 “Our artists are truth-tellers, inspirers and agents for change.”
 What he’s most anticipating?
 “How these 30 murals will speak to each other; the collection of works will give us a sense of Atlanta’s struggle for justice and equality.”

-Photography Courtesy Of: sketch photo courtesy of wonderroot; shanequa gay photo by harold daniels
+Photography by: sketch photo courtesy of wonderroot; shanequa gay photo by harold daniels